just1689/kubernetes-warm-images/README.md

 list: "*"
 ```

 To ignore some number of namespaces modify the `ignore` field in the `values.yaml`.
-It accepts a spaced separated list
+It accepts a space-separated list
 of namespaces.

 ## Monitoring